rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 A private key is nothing more than a very large number, i.e., a 256-bit number.
-A private key is typically generated from a seed phrase.
+A private key can be generated from a seed phrase.
 A seed phrase can generate public and private key pairs.

 This process is defined in BIP 32,